genestack/user-tutorials/user-guide/source/guide/pipelines.rst

-An extended version (including information on licensing and references) of every application description found in this guidebook can be found in “About application” section of each of the individual apps.
+An extended version (including information on licensing and references) of every application description found in this guidebook can be found in "About application" section of each of the individual apps.

 How to find the About Application section?

-On the app page click on the name of the app in the upper left corner and select  “About application”.
+On the app page click on the name of the app in the upper left corner and select  "About application".

 |about_app|

 Sequencing data
 ---------------

 Raw Reads quality control and preprocessing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. _fastqc:

 FastQC report
 ^^^^^^^^^^^^^
 Let’s begin the analysis pipeline.
 The usual first step of any NGS data
 analysis is quality control of raw sequencing reads.
 According to the
-“garbage in, garbage out” rule, if we begin our analysis with poor
+"garbage in, garbage out" rule, if we begin our analysis with poor
 quality reads, we shouldn’t expect great results at the end.
 Luckily,
 there are a few procedures that can be used to improve the data quality
 if that proves to be unsatisfactory.